-Picture yourself strolling through America, smelling delicious pretzels.
-Suddenly, a local tells you to "Fuhgeddaboudit!"
+Imagine you're walking through America, smelling delicious pretzels, and suddenly, a local uses a US slang word- "Fuhgeddaboudit!"
 You're puzzled at first, but then you realize it means, "Forget about it."
 American slang is like a colorful quilt, with each city having its own unique words.
 From the lively talk of New Orleans to the chill vibes of Los Angeles, the USA is a language adventure.
-In this blog, we'll explore the top American cities and their cool US slang terms, plus the meaning behind them.
+In this blog, we'll explore the top American cities and their cool American slangs and meanings.

 American slang is a type of language that is commonly used in the United States.
 It consists of words, phrases, and expressions that are not typically found in writing or standard dictionaries.
-American slang words or phrases don’t have a literal definition; they follow a cultural pattern.
-American slang constantly American society's cultural, regional, and generational nuances.
-It also serves as a cultural shock in America for non-residence experience.
+American sayings and phrases don’t have a literal definition; they follow a cultural pattern.
+American slang constantly American society's cultural, regional, and generational nuances as it also serves as a cultural shock in America for non-residence experience.

 Top American slang words in 2023s

-Below is a curated list of all the popular American slang words in 2023 that you can try on your friends:
+General American slang includes a wide variety of informal typical American sayings that are commonly used in everyday conversation across the United States.
+Below is a curated list of all the popular and common American slang words that you can try on your friends:

 1. Savage